Mary Heilmann: 1990s

-Heilmann “abandoned” her picture of herself as an outsider entering the 1990s, moving up the art world ranks with Pierson, Ross Bleckner and David Reed.
+Heilmann "abandoned" her picture of herself as an outsider entering the 1990s, moving up the art world ranks with Jack Pierson, Ross Bleckner, and David Reed.
 Younger artists like Jessica Stockholder and Lari Pittman looked up to Heilmann.
-No longer longing to be “alienated,” she embraced that she had become part of the establishment, what she saw as a sort of return to her roots.
-She called it a place of the “Catholic middle class of schoolteachers, engineers, cops, and nurses.”
+No longer longing to be "alienated", she embraced that she had become part of the establishment, what she saw as a sort of return to her roots.
+She called it a place of the "Catholic middle class of schoolteachers, engineers, cops, and nurses".
 Since the 1990s Heilmann's influence among a younger generation of painters has grown.
-The curator Elizabeth Armstrong observed that Heilmann has “played a significant role in the revival of painting, especially on the West Coast, where former students such Ingrid Calame, Laura Owens, and Monique Prieto were helping to reinvigorate painting for a new generation.”
+The curator Elizabeth Armstrong observed that Heilmann has "played a significant role in the revival of painting, especially on the West Coast, where former students such Ingrid Calame, Laura Owens, and Monique Prieto were helping to reinvigorate painting for a new generation".
 In 1995 Heilmann moved her studio from a TriBeCa loft to a farm in the town of Bridgehampton on Long Island.
 With the purchase of the house and the subsequent shift away from the city, Heilmann's work returned to its earlier emphasis on the importance water and the ocean, as was evident not only in the titles she chose for her paintings, but in her palette and use of wave imagery.